-4.1 You'll need to make monthly payments to the landlord for the:
+- 4.1 You'll need to make monthly payments to the landlord for the:

 - rent

 - service charge (where applicable)

 - estate charge (where applicable)

 - buildings insurance

 - reserve fund (also known as 'sinking fund') payment (where applicable)

 - management fee (where applicable)

-There is more information on the GOV.UK website about service charges and other expenses.
+There is more information on the GOV.UK website service charges and other expenses.
 You can ask your landlord to provide a summary showing how the charge is worked out and what it is spent on.

-Please see 'Your monthly payments to the landlord' In the 'Summary of Costs' document
+Please see 'Monthly payments to Landlord' In the 'Summary of Costs' document